Declaration on accessibility

 This website is partially compliant with conformance level AA of the “Web Content Accessibility Guidelines Web – WCAG 2.2” or with the applicable European standard due to the following incompatibilities and exceptions.

-Success criterion 1.1.1 Meaningful text alternatives for non-text content (A)
+Success Criterion 1.1.1 Meaningful text alternatives for non-text content (A)

-Solution: Missing text alternatives are gradually added.
+Solution: Missing text alternatives will be added gradually.

 Planned implementation: 2025/2026

-Solution: Missing text alternatives are gradually added
+Solution: Missing text alternatives will be added gradually

 Planned implementation: 2025/2026

-Success criterion 1.3.1 Info and relationships (A)
+Success Criterion 1.3.1 Information and Relationships (A)

 Solution: We correct incorrect semantics.